lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/mvc/views/working-with-forms.md

 ### <a name="submit-to-page-example"></a>Exemplo de Enviar a uma página

-A marcação a seguir envia o formulário à Página do Razor `About`:
+A marcação a seguir envia o formulário para a `About` Razor página:

 ```cshtml
 <form method="post">